ALDON94/argus/README.md

 sudo python3 osx-local.py **run it as root!**

-**enable input monitoring for whatever app your runing the script from**
+**enable input monitoring for whatever app you are runing the script from**

 **Go to System Preferences >> Security & Privacy >> Privacy >> Unlock Changes >> input Monitoring && enable**